Cisco APIC Cluster Management

 As shown with these examples, the new capability introduced with the Warm Standby APIC is disaster recovery where some or all the database shards are lost and the APIC cluster needs to be re-built in addition to the capability of a faster and easier replacement of an active APIC node which is supported by both Warm and Cold Standby APIC.

 When you need to replace one active APIC node with a Warm or Cold Standby APIC node, the replacement operation is triggered from one of the remaining healthy active APIC nodes.
 However, the promotion of the Warm Standby APIC to rebuild the cluster in the case of data loss, is not performed via the remaining healthy active APIC nodes because there may be no active APIC nodes left.
 It can be performed via the GUI or REST API on one of the Warm Standby APIC nodes.
 This always promotes the Warm Standby APIC to APIC 1 such that it can be the starting point of the disaster recovery.
-See the Disaster Recovery with Warm Standby APIC using the GUI section for details.
+See the Recover an APIC cluster using Warm Standby and the GUI section for details.

 For Warm Standby APIC to restore the fabric from disastrous events, it is recommended to have one Warm Standby APIC node at a minimum on each failure domain which may be a pod or a geographical site.